zuozhenggh/learning-library/security-library/oiri/publish-roles/publish-role.md

 8. Click on the refresh icon and make sure that there are no pending approvals

 9. Click on Manage on the top right corner.
-Then, click on Roles and Access policies – then click on Roles
+Then, click on Roles and Access policies and choose Roles

     ![](images/19-publish-role.png)